-\section{Some consequences of the setup}
+\subsection{Some consequences of the setup}

-We summarize some direct consequences of the definitions in \Cref{s:setup}, for easy reference in the proofs.
+We summarize some useful direct consequences of the definitions in \Cref{s:setup}, for easy reference in the proofs.

-\begin{lemma} \end{lemma} \begin{proof} Recall $\hat Y \coloneqq $ and $R \coloneqq $, i.e. the expressions in the norms in the statement are such that the left-hand sides are defined to be the \textit{self-adjoint dilation} of the right-hand sides.
+\begin{lemma} \end{lemma} \begin{proof} Recall $\hat Y \coloneqq $ and $R \coloneqq $.
+That is, the expressions in the norms in the statement are such that the left-hand sides are defined to be the \textit{self-adjoint dilation} of the right-hand sides.
 The self-adjoint dilation preserves norms.
 Recall $J = $.
 The remaining identites can be verified by calculating the matrix products. \end{proof}

-\begin{lemma} For $m+n\times m+n$ matrices $X$, we have $\norm{X-JXJ} \le 2\norm{X}$.
+\begin{lemma} For $n_1+n_2\times n_1+n_2$ matrices $X$, we have $\norm{X-JXJ} \le 2\norm{X}$.
 If $X$ is symmetric positive semi-definite, then $\norm{X-JXJ} \le \norm{X}$. \end{lemma} \begin{proof} The first inequality follows from $\norm{J} = 1$ and the triangle inequality.
 The second inequality follows from \end{proof}

 \begin{lemma} $\norm{R} \le \norm{Y}+\frac{1}{2}\norm{W}^2$.
-Specifically, if $\norm{W} \le \frac{3}{2}\norm{Y}$, then $\norm{R} \le \frac{17}{8}\norm{Y}$. \end{lemma} \begin{proof}
+Specifically, if $\norm{W} \le \frac{3}{2}\sqrt{\norm{Y}}$, then $\norm{R} \le \frac{17}{8}\norm{Y}$. \end{lemma} \begin{proof}

 The equality expands the definition of $R$, then the triangle inequality is used.
 The final inequality uses \Cref{tiny_dilation,tiny_XmJXJ}. \end{proof}

 \begin{lemma} $\lambda_1(R) = \norm{R}$. \end{lemma} \begin{proof} $R$ is symmetric and $\lambda_1(-R) = \lambda_1(JRJ) = \lambda_1(R)$ by \Cref{tiny_dilation}. \end{proof}